sichy/edit/README.md

 # ![Application Icon for Edit](./assets/edit.svg) Edit

 A simple editor for simple needs.
+With my slight changes to add syntax highlighting and multifile edit.
+Old school MS-DOS TUI and nice dark theme.
+Work in progress and good relax in Rust.

 This editor pays homage to the classic [MS-DOS Editor](https://en.wikipedia.org/wiki/MS-DOS_Editor), but with a modern interface and input controls similar to VS Code.
 The goal is to provide an accessible editor that even users largely unfamiliar with terminals can easily use.